List of awards and nominations received by Tom Cruise

 The following article is a List of awards and nominations received by Tom Cruise.

 Tom Cruise is an American actor known for his leading film roles.
 Over his career, he has received several awards, including three Golden Globe Awards as well as nominations for four Academy Awards, a BAFTA Award, and three Screen Actors Guild Awards.
 He was honored with a star on the Hollywood Walk of Fame in 1986, the Stanley Kubrick Britannia Award for Excellence in Film and the David Special in 2005, the Honorary Palme d'Or in 2022, and the BFI Fellowship in 2025.

-Cruise was nominated for four Academy Awards for his Best Actor playing Sergeant Ron Kovic in the biographical anti-war film Born on the Fourth of July (1989) and a sports agent in the romantic sports drama Jerry Maguire (1996) and Best Supporting Actor playing a chauvinist motivational speaker in the epic drama Magnolia (1999).
+Cruise was nominated for four Academy Awards for Best Actor playing Sergeant Ron Kovic in the biographical anti-war film Born on the Fourth of July (1989) and a sports agent in the romantic sports drama Jerry Maguire (1996) and Best Supporting Actor playing a chauvinist motivational speaker in the epic drama Magnolia (1999).
 He was also nominated as a producer on the action drama Top Gun: Maverick (2022).

 He won the Golden Globe Award for Best Actor in a Motion Picture – Drama for Born on the Fourth of July (1989), the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for Jerry Maguire, and the Golden Globe Award for Best Supporting Actor – Motion Picture for Magnolia (1999).
 He was Globe-nominated for playing a high school student in the coming-of-age comedy Risky Business (1983), a lawyer in the legal drama in A Few Good Men (1992), a soldier in the epic The Last Samurai (2003), profane studio executive in the war comedy Tropic Thunder (2008), and Pete "Maverick" Mitchell in the action film Top Gun: Maverick (2022).

 He won the David O. Selznick Achievement Award in Theatrical Motion Pictures from the Producers Guild of America Awards in 2023.
 He received three Screen Actors Guild Award nominations for Jerry Maguire (1996) and Magnolia (1999).
-He received three Critics' Choice Super Awards for Best Actor in an Action Film for Top Gun: Maverick (2022), Mission: Impossible – Dead Reckoning (2023), and Mission: Impossible - The Final Reckoning (2025).
+He received three Critics' Choice Super Awards for Best Actor in an Action Film for Top Gun: Maverick (2022), Mission: Impossible – Dead Reckoning (2023), and Mission: Impossible – The Final Reckoning (2025).